-5.4.11 Injury Leave
+5.4.12 Injury Leave

-Mines shall grant up to 480 hours of paid injury leave to a Benefits-eligible faculty member who has suffered a job-related injury, subject to the following conditions: (1) the faculty member must file a timely First Report of Injury form for workers' compensation purposes with the Office of Human Resources; (2) Mines workers compensation insurer must certify that the injury is job-related or "compensable"; and (3) the faculty member must agree to assign his or her right to receive salary payments from the workers compensation insurer to Mines during the period when the employee is receiving paid injury leave.
+Mines shall grant up to 480 hours of paid injury leave to a benefits-eligible faculty member who has suffered a job-related injury, subject to the following conditions:

+- The faculty member must file a timely First Report of Injury form for workers' compensation purposes with the Office of Human Resources; - Mines workers compensation insurer must certify that the injury is job-related or "compensable"; and - 3.
+The faculty member must agree to assign his or her right to receive salary payments from the workers compensation insurer to Mines during the period when the employee is receiving paid injury leave.

-5.4.12 Medical Disability Leave
+5.4.13 Medical Disability Leave

-Mines may grant up to six weeks of paid medical disability leave to a Benefits-eligible faculty member for the purpose of childbirth and medical recovery therefrom, or for the treatment of a disabling medical condition or non-work-related injury, subject to the following limitations: (1) the "disabling medical condition" may not be the result of elective surgery or a non-medically-necessary procedure; (2) the condition or injury must necessitate the faculty member's continuous absence from work for a period in excess of two weeks; (3) the faculty member must present to the Office of Human Resources a medical certification from the attending health care provider attesting to the disabling nature and the anticipated duration of the medical condition; (4) prior to receiving any paid medical disability leave, the faculty member must first exhaust 80% of his or her accrued sick leave; (5) in the case of a foreseeable event such as childbirth, the faculty member must give her immediate supervisor and the Office of Human Resources written notice of the anticipated need for this leave three months in advance of the date the leave is expected to begin, or as much notice as is practicable and reasonable in the faculty member's circumstances; (6) the aggregate usage of the faculty member's sick leave and medical disability leave granted hereunder shall not exceed three months; and (7) only that period of the disability leave that falls within the faculty member's term of appointment shall be paid.
+Mines may grant up to six weeks of paid medical disability leave to a Benefits-eligible faculty member for the purpose of childbirth and medical recovery therefrom, or for the treatment of a disabling medical condition or non-work-related injury, subject to the following limitations:

+- The "disabling medical condition" may not be the result of elective surgery or a non-medically-necessary procedure; - The conditions or injury must necessitate the faculty member's continuous absence from work for a period in excess of two weeks; - The faculty member must present to the Office of Human Resources a medical certification from the attending health care provider attesting to the disabling nature and the anticipated duration of the medical condition; - Prior to receiving any paid medical disability leave, the faculty member must first exhaust 80% of his or her accrued sick leave;

+- 5. In the case of a foreseeable event such as childbirth, the faculty member must give her immediate supervisor and the Office of Human Resources written notice of the anticipated need for this leave three months in advance of the date the leave is expected to begin, or as much notice as is practicable and reasonable in the faculty member's circumstances; - The aggregates usage of the faculty member's sick leave and medical disability leave granted hereunder shall not exceed three months; and - Only that period of the disability leave that falls within the faculty member's term of appointment shall be paid.

-5.4.13 Parental Leave
+5.4.14 Parental Leave